 There are those incapable of coming home for the holidays–whether it was because their flight was cancelled or because their home has been destroyed by hateful, evil people.
 Now, like the Israelites in Exodus through Deuteronomy, they’re wandering through the desert in search of a home.
 In search of a hope.

 But they’re not alone in that feeling of misplacement, or, at least, they shouldn’t be.
 As Christians, we believe that our citizenship is in heaven and not on earth (Philippians 3:20), and therefore, while some of us may be settled here on earth with no immediate threat to our dwelling place, we yet know that we are not truly home.
-We are not where we belong.
+We are not yet in the place where we belong.
 We ourselves are nomads in the desert, exiles in Babylon.

 The Advent tradition also provides prayers, scripture, spiritual practices, and meditations that help dig deep into our very being.
 The coming of Christ consumes us and becomes more than just our “why” for the season, but also the “how.”

 It shows that Jesus’s coming down to earth doesn’t stop at his birth, but emphasizes that which has not yet occurred.
 There is more to humanity’s story, one that starts and ends with Christ incarnate.
-There is hope in this truth.
+And there is hope in this truth.
 While we may be wallowing in the sorrows of the world today–the injustices, the sin, the trials that we face, we know that we are simply in the process of waiting.
 We know that something greater is still to come.

 And this is the very thing that drives me each passing day: hope.
 Certainty that the Savior and Messiah has come and is coming back again.
 Even in our darkest hour, we have this truth to which we can cling: the truth of Advent.